mkocovic/GuessGame/README.md

 # GuessGame
-Game for guessing the number
+Game of guessing the number
 Visit at: https://mkocovic.github.io/GuessGame/